vassilych/cscs-debugger/README.md

 A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for CSCS (Customized Scripting in C#).
 The CSCS scripting language has been described in [CODE Magazine](http://www.codemag.com/Article/1607081), [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/mt632273.aspx), and in [this Syncfusion E-book](https://www.syncfusion.com/resources/techportal/details/ebooks/implementing-a-custom-language).

-There is also a [REPL CSCS Extension](https://marketplace.visualstudio.com/items?itemName=vassilik.cscs-repl) which permits executing only selected parts of the code.
-See a section about it and an animated gif below.

 The cool thing about CSCS is that you can modify the mobile app Layout on the fly!
 And this is using the same code for iOS and for Android devices.
 Check out the first animated gif below.

 The main advantage of the CSCS scripting language is the possibility to easily modify the language functionality or to add new functions.
 Everything is open sourced (see [Windows/Mac Version](https://github.com/vassilych/cscs) and [Mobile Development Version](https://github.com/vassilych/mobile)) and is absolutely free to use.